touch4tech/touch4tech/README.md

 AUTHOR
 FEED_ALL_ATOM set to `"feed.xml"` needs to be aligned with values in `super-search.js` for the .js to find content and allow local search
 PATH
-STATIC_PATHS
+ARTICLE_PATHS: a list of folders which hold articles (useful to process local and notion) STATIC_PATHS
 SITENAME
 SITE_LOGO